 Spring is the time of year when the snow melts and temperatures range between -5 and +15°C. Since it is wet and damp, waterproofing is important.
-The weather can be a bit unpredictable, so layering clothes is recommended.
+The can be unpredictable, so layering clothes is recommended.

-Summer (June to August) Summer days are long and warm
+Summer (June to August)

-with temperatures between 22°C and 32°C. Evenings can get cool enough to require a light jacket.
+Summer days are long and warm with temperatures between 22°C and 32°C. Evenings can get cool enough to require a light jacket.